Old Stag, 20 Bishop Street

 These premises have been known by different names during their history:FROMTONAME

 Old Stag Bishop St In 1835 see the BEERHOUSE, Bishop Street.
-Until 1858 it was referred to as just the STAG, until William Hill took over the license when it became the OLD STAG.
+Until 1858 it was referred to as just the STAG until William Hill took over the license and it became the OLD STAG.
+In 1974 the pub underwent a 10 week transformation into a Victoriana-replica, and it re-opened under landlord Larry Wynne, with retiring regional director of Mitchells and Butlers, John Bladon, pulling the first pint.
 In 1982 it was 'instantly recognisable as a Mitchells and Butlers lounge bar created out of what was once a three-roomed pub.... there's an impressive dark wood surround and some genuine mirrors advertising Bass No.1 Barley Wine and Atkinsons'.
 In 2010 the Old Stag was sold by Punch Taverns to the next door funeral directors, A. Pargetter & Son, and it reopened as a free house under new licensees, Clive Hunt and Paul Barrow.
+This struggled, though, especially with the closure of the nearby Royal Mail sorting office that same year.
+Another opening was attempted in 2018 by Tony King, but was also short-lived.

 The stag is a male red deer in its prime, i.e. in its fifth year.
 Most of the signs refer to hunts, stag hunting having been a favourite royal sport in the past.
 Occasionally it is a heraldic reference.